-Jackson Meeks: 11th-hour bloomer is next up in the DawgNation film room

-Jackson Meeks: The 11th-hour bloomer is the next 2021 signee in the DawgNation film room
+Jackson Meeks: 11th-hour bloomer is the next 2021 signee in the DawgNation film room

-Jackson Meeks is going to be an example for many in the coming years.
+Jackson Meeks will be an example for many in the coming years.
 He had a different route to the SEC than most.

 He played at a program that is known for sending WRs to big-time college football and had to wait his turn as a younger player.